 Statute of Limitations For Fort Lauderdale Dog Bite Lawsuits

-In Florida, you have four years to file a personal injury lawsuit if you were bitten by a dog.
-If the injuries were fatal, surviving family members have two years to sue for wrongful death.
+In Florida, you have two years to file a personal injury lawsuit if you were bitten by a dog.
+You may have longer in some cases.
+If the injuries were fatal, surviving family members have also two years to sue for wrongful death.

 Damages Available to Dog Bite Victims in Fort Lauderdale, FL